 What is Career and Technical Education (CTE) and why is it important?

 Career and Technical Education (CTE) provides students with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
 CTE prepares these learners for the world of work by introducing them to workplace competencies and makes academic content accessible to students by providing hands-on context.
 In fact, the high school graduation rate for CTE students in Kalamazoo County is 97% - 17% higher than the state average.

-What would the community get if the proposal is approved?
+What will the community get now that the proposal is approved?

-If approved by voters, the quality of K-12+ CTE programming would be enhanced by developing a centrally located career center for most programs, which will 1. substantially improve equitable access for students, 2. create economies of scale and 3. open up work study, co-op and internship opportunities for students with employers.
-The KRESA CTE millage would be used for operational purposes, with a portion of it devoted to facilities and updating equipment.
+The quality of K-12+ CTE programming will be enhanced by developing a centrally located career center for most programs, which will 1. substantially improve equitable access for students, 2. create economies of scale and 3. open up work study, co-op and internship opportunities for students with employers.
+The KRESA CTE millage will be used for operational purposes, with a portion devoted to facilities and updating equipment.
 In addition, public/private partnership opportunities are being cultivated to assist with additional capital needs.
-The approval of the CTE millage would mean:
+Approval of the millage means:

 More students exposed to career options at earlier ages with more career readiness coaches

 Equitable access, economies of scale, and enhanced quality through a centrally located career center with a few strategic satellite locations